I love the queer nightlife

-“Oh I, I love the nightlife, I got to boogie, on the disco ‘round, oh yeah!” out disco diva Alicia Bridges sang in her 1978 smash hit “I Love the Nightlife (Disco ‘Round)” which is still an anthem for queer nightlife in Montréal, where dance music never went out of style.
+“Oh I, I love the nightlife, I got to boogie, on the disco ‘round, oh yeah!” out disco diva Alicia Bridges sang in her 1978 smash hit “I Love the Nightlife (Disco ‘Round)”, which is still an anthem for queer nightlife in Montréal, where dance music never went out of style.

 The lively bars, clubs and restaurants in Montréal’s Gay Village are busy seven days and nights a week, but there are also a growing number of LGBTQ safe spaces throughout the city, from queer-oriented establishments to special LGBTQ nights in mainstream clubs.
 Here are some popular choices outside the Village.

-Since opening in 2015, the sophisticated LGBTQ-friendly The Cloakroom bar inside the downtown Maison Cloakroom has become a much-buzzed-about establishment located in the heart of the Golden Square Mile on Rue de la Montagne.
+Since opening in 2015, the sophisticated LGBTQ-friendly The Cloakroom bar inside the downtown Maison Cloakroom has become a much-buzzed-about establishment located in the heart of the Golden Square Mile on De la Montagne Street.
 The late 19th-century building houses a high-end tailored menswear boutique with an on-site barber shop.
 In the foyer, a wood-paneled door leads you inside to an intimate 25-seat space – a high-end speakeasy of sorts – with a superb cocktail menu.
 Evening line-ups are not unusual, so my favourite time to drop by for a quiet martini is on a weekend afternoon after visiting the Montreal Museum of Fine Arts.

-One of the most fun over-the-top LGBTQ nights in mainstream clubs is Hardcore Disco hosted by high-energy Montreal drag queens Miss Butterfly and Franky Dee at Club Electric Avenue on Montréal’s iconic downtown Crescent Street.
+One of the most fun over-the-top LGBTQ nights in mainstream clubs is Hardcore Disco, hosted by high-energy Montréal drag queens Miss Butterfly and Franky Dee at Club Electric Avenue on Montréal’s iconic downtown Crescent Street.
 Roughly 60 per cent of the clientele at Hardcore Disco (held the first Thursday of each month) is LGBTQ, the dancefloor is straight out of Saturday Night Fever and the set list is nothing but classic 1970s disco.
 More, more, more!

-Queer Sunshine in Mile-Ex
+Queer sunshine in Mile-Ex

-Montréal’s Mile Ex neighbourhood is home to many LGBTQ residents and a flourishing queer scene.
-Anchoring it all is Notre Dame des Quilles, a steamy-windowed neighbourhood bar that is more than just a local watering hole – it has become a city institution, presenting many of Montréal’s finest LGBTQ comedians, DJs and queer film nights.
+Montréal’s Mile-Ex neighbourhood is home to many LGBTQ residents and a flourishing queer scene.
+Anchoring it all is Notre Dame Des Quilles, a steamy-windowed neighbourhood bar that is more than just a local watering hole – it has become a city institution, presenting many of Montréal’s finest LGBTQ comedians, DJs and queer film nights.